microsoft/DMF/Dmf/Modules.Library/Dmf_HidTarget.md

     )
 ````

 Synchronously reads an Input Report.
+This interface is available only for User-mode.

 NOTE: This function is not normally used to read Input Reports.
 Use it only if
         the underlying device is known to not asynchronously respond reliably.
 If